irskep/irskep.github.com/content/pages/game-reviews.md

 Fantastic story and world.
 Platforming sometimes finicky.
 Twice as long as you expect, which is very good.

-Good if you like: Tim Schafer dialog, weird things happening
+Good if you like: Tim Schafer dialogue, weird things happening

 Finished: yes